-5.1 The following table provides an assessment of Land at Bickenhill Road, Marston Green against Solihull MBC's site selection criteria uses to assess the suitability of sites within the Strategic Housing and Employment Land Availability Assessment, 2016 (SHELAA), and the Interim Sustainability Appraisal Report, January 2017 (SA).
-It is considered that Land at Bickenhill Road would have a low impact when judged against each individual criterion.
+5.1 Fig.5.1 and Fig.5.2 provide an assessment of Land at Bickenhill Road, Marston Green against Solihull MBC's site selection criteria uses to assess the suitability of sites within the Strategic Housing and Employment Land Availability Assessment, 2016 (SHELAA), and the Interim Sustainability Appraisal Report, January 2017 (SA), and their respective 2020 updates.
+It is considered that Land at Bickenhill Road would have a low impact when judged against each individual criterion whilst helping to deliver much needed and sustainably located development.

-SHELAA Suitability Criterion Access Infrastructure Constraints Existing road access via Bickenhill Road is adequate.
+SHELAA SUITABILITY CRITERION Access Infrastructure Constraints Existing road access via Bickenhill Road is adequate.
 Contamination Land/ Landfill Site The site does not lie within this constraint.
 Ground Conditions There is no evidence of any contamination on site.
 Heritage BMV Agricultural Land The Agricultural Land Classification of the site is Grade 5 agricultural land.
 Development of this site would not result in the loss of the best and most versatile agricultural land High Pressure Gas Pipeline The site does not lie within this constraint.
 Flood Risk Constraints The site is predominantly within flood zone 1 with areas of flood zone 3 on the western periphery of the site adjacent to the existing Low Brook.
 No built development is proposed within the parts of the site that fall within Flood Zone 3.
 Bad Neighbour Constraints The site has no bad neighbours.